Azure/azure-sdk-for-cpp/CONTRIBUTING.md

 ./vcpkg install curl libxml2
 ```

-When using vcpkg, make sure to set the `VCPKG_ROOT` environment variable to the vcpkg Git repository folder before using `CMake`.
+When using vcpkg, you can set the `VCPKG_ROOT` environment variable to the vcpkg Git repository folder.
+This would automatically set the CMake variable `CMAKE_TOOLCHAIN_FILE` for you, enabling the project to use any library installed with vcpkg.

 The Azure SDK for C++ uses [this vcpkg release version](https://github.com/Azure/azure-sdk-for-cpp/blob/master/eng/vcpkg-commit.txt) for continuos integration (CI) building and testing.
 Make sure to checkout this version when following the next steps for building and running the Azure SDK for C++.
 Using a newer vcpkg version might still work, however, if it is tested.